-If possible, be flexible with your travel plans out of Trujillo, since 100 miles of coast around Chicama offers up tantalizing surf.
-If you’re a new or intermediate surfer, you’ll probably have fun heading straight to Chicama because it offers a rideable wave more often than not.
+If possible, be flexible with your travel plans out of Trujillo since 100 miles of coast around Chicama offers up tantalizing surf.
+If you're a new or intermediate surfer, you'll probably have fun heading straight to Chicama because it provides a rideable wave more often than not.
 If you want to find the biggest, fastest, and best ones, chase the swell; otherwise, just head to Pacasmayo.

 From Trujillo, there are buses to Chicama, or you can opt to hire a car.
-We found a shopkeeper’s husband willing to drive us on New Year’s Day to let his son surf.
-Point being, it’s not that hard.
-It’s a long drive through a very dry desert but there is a river valley oasis about halfway.
+We found a shopkeeper's husband willing to drive us on New Year's Day to let his son surf.
+The point being, it's not that hard.
+It's a long drive through an arid desert, but there is a river valley oasis about halfway.
 You drive by a lot of walls fencing in a lot of nothing.
-It’s interesting.
+It's interesting.

 These photos sum up the differences between the walk to Chicama (left) and the walk to Huanchaco (right).
 One is a short slog through the sand, the other a walk along a narrow beach or bustling road.
 Just an hour away from one another by car, both are susceptible to gray days featured at right.
 Photo by: Clark Tate

 The wave is pretty awesome and was named a World Surfing Reserve by Save the Water Coalition in 2013.
 It's a consistent, sand-bottomed left, and it works best from March to October.
-But there’s almost always something to ride there even in other times of the year.
+But there's almost always something to ride there, even at other times of the year.
 We surfed Huanchaco for a few days but preferred the chill, surf-centric scene of Chicama.

 Pacasmayo is the next hooked bay up the coast from Chicama and is the northernmost left in the La Libertad region.
-It’s always bigger than Chicama—it can hold much more size and doesn’t have gaps in between peaks.
-Many claim it’s a longer wave.
-If Chicama is surf school, then Pacasmayo is a Ph.D. in surfology.
+It's always bigger than Chicama— it can hold much more size and doesn't have gaps in between peaks.
+Many claim it's a more extended wave.
+If Chicama is a surf school, then Pacasmayo is a Ph.D. in surfology.